open-telemetry/opentelemetry-specification/specification/metrics/api.md

 measurements using synchronous instruments:

 - calling bound instruments, which have a pre-associated set of labels
-- calling unbound instruments, passing the associated set of labels directly
+- directly calling instruments, passing the associated set of labels
 - batch recording measurements for multiple instruments using a single set of labels.

 All three methods generate equivalent metric events, but offer varying degrees